-Make it accessible Add a challenge Make the journey as easy as needed and help with the controls, such as providing physical coding cards to plan the route.
+Make the journey as easy as needed and help with the controls, such as providing physical coding cards to plan the route.

 Retell other traditional tales and fairy tales and create story mats for Loti-Bot to be programmed to move around.

 Children may want to write their own fairy tales, creating the journey for Loti-Bot to tell the story.